It’s no secret that backlinks remain to be one of the most influential ranking signals in Google.

 For successful outreach, you need to send the right message to the right person!

-Luckily, I’ve compiled XX outreach templates for every link building strategy, which you can download and use for FREE.
+Luckily, I’ve compiled 11 outreach templates for every link building strategy, which you can download below and use for FREE.

 Outreach takes time; however, it’s an essential part of almost every other link building strategy.
 That’s why it deserves a special place on our list.